stolostron/rhacm-docs/troubleshoot_acm/troubleshooting.md

 * Procedure 1

-  1. Run the following command on the hub cluster to view the names of the Kubernetes pods that have the status of _Unknown_:
+  1. Run the following command on the hub cluster to view the names of the Kubernetes pods that were created in the new cluster's namespace:

     ```
     oc get pod -n <new_cluster_name>